Seventh-day Adventist Church: Beliefs

-Culture and practices

 Sabbath activities

 Part of Friday might be spent in preparation for the Sabbath; for example, preparing meals and tidying homes.
 Adventists may gather for Friday evening worship to welcome in the Sabbath, a practice often known as vespers.

 Worship service

 The major weekly worship service occurs on Saturday, typically commencing with Sabbath School which is a structured time of small-group bible study at church.
 Adventists make use of an officially produced "Sabbath School Lesson", which deals with a particular biblical text or doctrine every quarter.
+Members read the "Sabbath School Lesson" or watched it online.

 After a brief break, the community joins together again for a church service that follows a typical evangelical format, with a sermon as a central feature.
 Corporate singing, Scripture readings, prayers and an offering, including tithing (money collection), are other standard features.
 The instruments and forms of worship music vary greatly throughout the worldwide church.

 Holy Communion

 Adventist churches usually practice open communion four times a year.
 It commences with a foot washing ceremony, known as the "Ordinance of Humility", based on the Gospel account of John 13.
 The Ordinance of Humility is meant to emulate Christ's washing of his disciples' feet at the Last Supper and to remind participants of the need to humbly serve one another.
 Participants segregate by gender to separate rooms to conduct this ritual, although some congregations allow married couples to perform the ordinance on each other and families are often encouraged to participate together.
 After its completion, participants return to the main sanctuary for consumption of the Lord's Supper, which consists of unleavened bread and unfermented grape juice.